Everything you Need to Know About the Business-to-Consumer (B2C) Model

 - eBay selling

 - Online storefront.
-This can include a multitude of products such as jewelry, books, home decor items, clothing, or.anything used by individuals in their personal lives.
+It can include a multitude of products such as jewelry, books, home decor items, clothing, or.anything used by individuals in their personal lives.

 How is B2C Different than B2B?